-Attorney general expresses government’s support for the appeal filed by Akuapem Poloo’s lawyers
+The Attorney-general expresses the government’s support for the appeal filed by Akuapem Poloo’s lawyers

-The Attorney General, Mr Godfred Dame has assured government’s support in the request of appeal made by the lawyers of Rosemond Alade Brown known in showbiz circles as Akuapem Poloo, leading lawyer for the budding actress, Andrew Vortia has said.
+The Attorney General, Mr. Godfred Dame has assured the government’s support in the request of appeal made by the lawyers of Rosemond Alade Brown known in showbiz circles as Akuapem Poloo, a leading lawyer for the budding actress, Andrew Vortia has said.

 He expressed optimism that the appeal would go through successfully since there were some authorities given their legal backing.

-He further indicated that the prosecutor was against the custodial sentence given to Akuapem Poloo and was opting for a fine in order to serve as deterrent not to the extreme of her being mingled with hardened criminals.
+He further indicated that the prosecutor was against the custodial sentence given to Akuapem Poloo and was opting for a fine in order to serve as a deterrent, not to the extreme of her being mingled with hardened criminals.

-“The prosecutor told the court that Akuapem Poloo is a single mother, and that she prays against a custodial sentence.
-Those were the exact words captured by the judgement of the court.
+“The prosecutor told the court that Akuapem Poloo is a single mother and that she prays against a custodial sentence.
+Those were the exact words captured by the judgment of the court.
 Even the prosecutor was against a custodial sentence and would have opted for a fine or a caution,” he added.